jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-82.md

 ---

-#### 82. The air-aether near the sun is smaller and faster than those further away, up to a certain distance beyond which all are equal in size and move faster the further they are from the sun.
+### 82. The air-aether near the sun is smaller and faster than those further away.

+This is up to a certain distance.
+After that distance, all are equal in size and move faster the further they are from the sun.

 Those air-aether closest to the center of each vortex are smaller and move faster than those slightly farther away.
 This goes on up to a certain limit.